CHARGING & INFRASTRUCTURE

 Wave Industries has been involved in the planning and development of mass transit electric vehicle systems for many years.
 This expertise includes the delivery and integration of large electric bus fleets and light rail solutions into a number of European cities.
 Wave Industries is unique in that we offer a complete and bespoke service suited to each and every customer's requirements, from initial planning right through to long term financing arrangements.

-Irrespective of whether the bus is fitted with a fast charge system or super-fast charging system, the daily range will be up to 250 miles.
+Irrespective of whether the bus is fitted with a fast charge system or super-fast charging system, the daily range will average 250 miles.
 The main difference between the two charging concepts is the amount of charging current available.
 This is very specific to individual applications, in particular available infrastructure.

 'Fast' usually means plug in: The limitation typically is a CSS2 socket restricted to 250A DC current.
 This could be increased to by using water cooled cables or providing 2 (cables) ie parallel plug - in connections.